-- High school diploma or a recognized equivalent such as the GED is required for admittance. - Applicants are informed of their acceptance status within 15 days after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+- High school diploma or a recognized equivalent such as the GED is required for admittance. - Applicants are informed of their acceptance status within in 15 days after all required information is received and the applicants' qualifications are reviewed. - All admitted students are required to demonstrate academic readiness for program-level coursework at the time of enrollment.
+This can be done through any of the following means: SAT, ACT, ACUPLACER or COMPASS scores; recent (five years or less) high school grade point average of 2.5 or higher; or grades of C or higher in college-level English Composition and college-level mathematics.
+If none of these measures are available, the student is expected to demonstrate readiness by completion of an online assessment.
+A student may be allowed to enroll and start his or her first term or module of classes prior to demonstrating academic readiness as described herein, but a student who fails to meet this requirement may be prevented from enrolling in the next quarter or module.
+Note this is a one-time requirement and may not apply to readmissions, depending upon academic evaluation at the time of re-enrollment. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.